Mercè Rodoreda: Geneva

 In 1956, she won the Joan Maragall Essay Prize with Three Sonnets and a Song that was published in the literary supplement La Gaceta de Letras de La Nova Revista (1955-1958).
 Likewise, for her story Carnaval she was awarded the Joan Santamaria Prize in Barcelona that same year.

 In 1958 the book of short stories written under the name of Twenty-two short stories was published which, a year earlier, had received the prestigious Victor Català Prize.
 Some of these stories had already been published in Mexico during her exile in France, while others were unpublished.
 As the author confessed, this book came from a technical crisis that led to an unequal literary level among the various stories, although they were tied by a thematic unit.

-According to some unpublished annotations that spoke of Geneva, Rodoreda revealed that during those years she saw writers such as Eugeni Xammar, Julio Cortázar and his wife, and Jorge Semprún.
+According to some unpublished annotations that spoke of Geneva, during those years Rodoreda saw writers such as Eugeni Xammar, Julio Cortázar and his wife, and Jorge Semprún.

 During her long stay in Geneva, she created a garden that she would later replicate in Romanyà de la Selva.
 The many flowers that surrounded her served as inspiration to portray the flowers that would end up making up Real Flowers within Viatges i Flors, along with the trips that she would write in Romanyà; however, this book was not published until 1980.

 La Perla del Lago was the title of a potential novel by the author that remained incomplete, and was kept in the archives of the Institute of Catalan Studies.
 The title is the name of a restaurant on the shore of Lake Geneva in a corner of Geneva that she frequented.
 It was a location near the United Nations building where the author regularly ate, and from where she had a great view in the dining room on the upper floors.
 As described in the prologue of Broken Mirror, the eyes of the protagonist Teresa Goday de Valldaura were the same as the lady of Lemán.

-In 1958, she submitted Una mica d'història (A bit of history) for the Joanot Martorell Prize, although she did not win but Ricard Salvat did with "Animals destroying laws"; however, this novel was published in 1967 this time under the title Garden by the Sea.
+In 1958, she submitted Una mica d'història (A bit of history) for the Joanot Martorell Prize.
+She did not win but Ricard Salvat did with "Animals destroying laws."
+The novel was published in 1967 under the title Garden by the Sea.
 She also wrote the short story Ron Negrita for the volume "The 7 Deadly Sins Seen by 21 Storytellers", although it would later become part of the volume "It looked like silk and other stories".
 From 1958 onwards, and without breaking up with Rodoreda, Obiols maintained a relationship with a woman in Geneva until his death.